Corsinvest/cv4pve-diag/README.md

 -------------------------------------------------------------------------------------------------------------------------------------
 ```

 For change settings create file using settings-create command.
-Edit file and execute new settings using parameter --settings-file.
+Edit json file and execute new settings using parameter --settings-file.